-Next Monday is President’s Day.
-We don’t know about you, but we’re definitely going to enjoy a day off and take a long weekend trip somewhere warm.
+With Memorial Day fast approaching and summer travel on the brain, we’re definitely going to enjoy a day off and take a long weekend trip somewhere warm.

 For those of you who are also jetting out of town, here are our five best packing tips for a long weekend away:

 Packing in a carry-on bag means space is limited.
 To save space, try sticking to one color scheme with your outfits to ensure all tops and bottoms can be mixed and matched.
 This way you’ll get the most out of each and every piece in your suitcase.

 If you’re heading somewhere warm, blue and white color combos are on-trend right now and can be easily mixed and matched.
 If you’re heading somewhere colder, consider bringing primarily black, white and gray pieces — three colors that always look good together.
 And, by sticking with neutral accessories, your shoes and bag will always match your look.
 If your goal is to save space, think twice before throwing in your bright yellow sundress or red blazer, unless you know you’ll be able to mix and match them with a lot of other pieces you’re bringing.